coin3d/coin/README.md

 Coin 1.2.3 has major 1, minor 2 and micro 3.

 * All releases with the same major and minor version number have the exact same API and ABI.
-Such releases are called patchlevel releases, and only consist of bugfixes, documentation updates and and updates to the packaging.
+Such releases are called patch level releases, and only consist of bugfixes, documentation updates and updates to the packaging.

 * All releases with the same major number are upwards binary compatible.
 Such releases are called minor releases, and are